EthanLin-TWer/blog/README.md

 ![Color Examples](https://dl.dropboxusercontent.com/u/9924988/colors_new.png)

 By default it uses *azure*, but if you want to select another one just change the second class of `container` div in *_layouts/default.html* to one of the provided names.

-Express your thoughts about brume on Twitter [@aigarsdz](http://twitter.com/aigarsdz), and help me make it better!